Cosmic void exclusion models and their impact on the distance scale measurements from large scale structure: Methodology

 where $j_0$ is the 0-order spherical Bessel function of the first kind (i.e. the sinc function) and $a=2\,h^{-1}~\mathrm{Mpc}$ is a factor for the Gaussian damping of the Bessel function's wiggles at high-$k$.
 A more detailed discussion on how the value of $a$ was chosen is presented in Section~\ref{sec:templatecreation}.

 In the case of galaxies, the template power spectrum can be expressed by the typical de-wiggled (DW) model \citep{anderson_clustering_2014}:

-where $P_\mathrm{lin}(k)$ is the linear power spectrum that can be obtained using \textsc{CAMB}\footnote{https://camb.info/} software \citep{Lewis_2000}, $P_\mathrm{lin,nw}(k)$ is the linear power spectrum without the BAO feature (no wiggles, nw) computed using the formula of \citet{eisenstein_baryonic_1998}, and $\Sigma_\mathrm{nl}$ is the damping parameter for BAO \citep{eisenstein_robustness_2007}.
+where $P_\mathrm{lin}(k)$ is the linear power spectrum that can be obtained using \textsc{CAMB}\footnote{\url{https://camb.info/}} software \citep{Lewis_2000}, $P_\mathrm{lin,nw}(k)$ is the linear power spectrum without the BAO feature (no wiggles, nw) computed using the formula of \citet{eisenstein_baryonic_1998}, and $\Sigma_\mathrm{nl}$ is the damping parameter for BAO \citep{eisenstein_robustness_2007}.
 In this work, we use the input power spectrum employed in the generation of the \textsc{Patchy} mocks as $P_\mathrm{lin}(k)$ for BAO fittings.
 This provides a predictable $\alpha$ value in the absence of any systematic effects (see Section~\ref{sec:tension_param} for a discussion on this topic).

 \citet{ImproveBAOvoids_BOSS} have shown that the de-wiggled model is not suitable for voids due to the improper accounting of the broadband shape.
-More precisely, the exclusion effect of voids affects significantly the clustering and thus the shapes of the 2PCF and power spectrum.
-Consequently, they have introduced a more general template power spectrum that accounts for the exclusion effect:
+More precisely, the exclusion effect of voids \citep{2014PhRvL.112d1304H} affects significantly the clustering and thus the shapes of the 2PCF and power spectrum.

+Consequently, \citet{ImproveBAOvoids_BOSS} have introduced a more general template power spectrum that accounts for the exclusion effect: